ar-sarkar-77/Time.py/README.md

 # Time module in python..
-Moke for fun
+Make for fun